 - relative humidity of about 65 %.

-During the process of line production, the fibres are mechanically doubled, twisted and braided in several stages.
-In this way the fibres finally attain a condition of mechanically induced stress.
-A long-term storage leads to relaxation of the material, which means that macromolecules are “relieving”.
-This effect is not harmful, on the contrary it is connected with an improvement of some properties of the line.
+During the line manufacturing process, the fibres are mechanically doubled, twisted and braided in several stages.
+Thus the fibres attain a condition of mechanically induced stress.
+A long-term storage leads to loosening of the material, which means that macromolecules are “relaxing”.
+This effect is not harmful - quite the contrary: it improves certain properties of the line.

-Research works showed that the results of tests of dynamic performance of lines that had been optimally stored for several years were often better than results of tests of lines measured immediately after production.
+Research showed that the lines that had been optimally stored for several years had better results in tests of dynamic performance than the lines measured immediately after manufacturing.

-In case of present-time advanced materials, a considerable negative change of properties of the product in a time interval of 5 years can be eliminated provided that optimum storage conditions are maintained.
+As for the modern advanced materials, a considerable negative change of the product's properties in a 5-year time interval can be eliminated provided that optimum storage conditions are maintained.

 Our lines and cords are designed to meet the highest standards, the most severe weather conditions, UV radiation and constant abrasion.
-Instead of natural materials, we use synthetic fibers which, if compared with natural fibres, have better properties such as greater strength, lower elongation and longer service life.
+Instead of natural materials we use synthetic fibers which, compared to natural fibres, have better properties such as greater strength, lower elongation and longer service life.

 |Material||HMPE||LCP||Aramid fibre||Polyester||Polyamide||Polypropylene multifilament|

 |Trade name||Dyneema®||Vectran||Technora||Dacron, Diolen, Travire||Nylon, Perlon||Multitex|

 |Tenacity (cN/dtext)*||28 - 38||22 - 25||20 - 25||7 - 8||6.5 - 8.3||6 - 7|